kyleFortuin2709/SuperDuperTeam2/README.md

 ## IDE
 ### Installation
    The editor chosen by this team is Microsoft's Visual Studio.
-Below is a guide to download, install and configure Visual Studio on your machine.
+Below is a link to a guide to download, install and configure Visual Studio on your machine.
  - [IDE setup](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022)

 ### Getting Started